Jodao/tma-dashboard/README.md

 kubectl create -f tma-dashboard-deployment.yaml
 ```

-Now, to interact with the tool you should access the URL **http://IP_WORKER:31000/**.
-In case your ISP is blocking the traffic on that port, use the *externalIP* feature of Kubernetes to expose the web server at the URL **http://EXTERNAL_IP_DEFINED:80/**.
+Now, to interact with the tool you should access the URL: `http://IP_WORKER:31000/`.
+In case your ISP is blocking the traffic on that port, use the *externalIP* feature of Kubernetes to expose the web server at the URL `http://EXTERNAL_IP_DEFINED:80/`.

 ## API communication setup

-The IP address and port of TMA's API (URL_API_TMA), where requests from this tool will be sent to, are configured in [Configurations.js file](tma-dashboard/src/configurations/Configurations.js), under the following directory:
+The IP address and port of TMA's API (URL_API_TMA), where requests from this tool will be sent to, are configured in [Configurations.js](tma-dashboard/src/configurations/Configurations.js) file, under the following directory:

 ```
 ...\tma-dashboard\src\configurations\